 Camp Director Jeff Wallace

-As the nation's winningest active women's tennis coach, Jeff Wallace has built the Georgia Bulldogs into one of the elite college programs.
+As the nation’s winningest active women’s tennis coach with over 700 victories, Jeff Wallace has built Georgia into one of the elite college programs.
 Already during the 2019 season, the Bulldogs captured their sixth national championship, wining the ITA National Team Indoors in Seattle, and ascended to the No. 1 team ranking.
-The 2019 season marked Wallace’s 34th year with the Bulldogs.View Jeff Wallace's Bio ⟩
+The 2019 season marked Wallace’s 34th year with the Bulldogs.View Jeff Wallace's Bio & Tennis Tips ⟩

 In 2014, Wallace garnered ITA Regional Coach of the Year honors after the Bulldogs enjoyed another banner season, going 24-5 with a final ranking of No. 4.
 Georgia captured the SEC Tournament title, the NCAA Tournament's No. 1 overall seed for the first time in school history, advanced to the NCAA Quarterfinals plus saw the top duo of Lauren Herring and Maho Kowase reach the NCAA Doubles Final.
 Also, the program led the nation in attendance by drawing more than 600 fans to three matches during the season.